Aarhus University Seal

 • Identify biomarkers for metabolic and physiological status and lifetime performance

-• Prevent production diseases related to ruminant nutrition, metabolism and digestive and mammary function
+• Prevent production diseases related to digestion and metabolism

 • Develop alternative experimental animal models and less invasive experimental procedures